WEEK 2: RUN-WALK-BIKE ACROSS AMERICA 2019 STARTS TOMORROW

 Segment 4: Prosser WA to Walla Walla WA

 This week the route continues to follow the Columbia River, crossing into Washington State and heading north.
-(The image above is from an area farther west along segment 2 of the route, not this week, but it helps us visualize this region and important river.)

 According to a Wikipedia entry, the Columbia River Gorge is a canyon of the Pacific Northwest United States which “stretches for over 80 miles” as it flows across the Cascade Mountains.
 You can see by the segment maps that it forms the state-line boundary between Oregon and Washington.